ajanthan-k/Reduced-RISC-V-Pipelined/README.md

 * Jim Zhu: Writeback Stage, stage registers for writeback, memory and execute

 For specific module contributions, see the `README.md` file in `rtl`.
 For explanations for each component of the design, see each member's Personal Statements.

+On pipelined-design branch, find video tests for pipelined results.
+On the main branch, CPU-2 contains the source for the single cycle processor, which is run with runF1.sh.
+Make sure to run change datamem  and instrmem when readomng ref